zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Ordered description of steps to be taken to execute the method

-1. Get the name servers set ("Name Servers") where each unique name server name is linked to a set of its possibly empty set of IP addresses by running [get-zone-ns-names-and-ips].
+1. Get the name servers set ("Name Servers") where each unique name server name is linked to a possibly empty set of its IP addresses by running [get-zone-ns-names-and-ips].

 2. Extract the IP addresses from *Name Servers* and create a set of unique IP addresses.

-3. Return set of IP addresses.
+3. Output the set of IP addresses.

-### Outcome(s)
+### Outputs

-Outcome is a possibly empty set of IP addresses.
+* The possibly empty set of IP addresses.

 ### Special procedural requirements